Mountains & Rocks

 The Fires of 2012

 Crow Butte did not fare as bad as some of adjacent areas in Nebraska’s Pine Ridge, but still sustained damage from both the fires and the storm.
 There are some risks of snags in the forested areas of the butte.
 Since it is all on private property, it is even more essential that would-be hikers and climbers make sure they have permission to hike and climb on Crow Butte.

 Crow Butte AutumnWhich property owner that you obtain permission from to climb Crow Butte will largely determine your route and distance to where you begin climbing.
 As you can see on the map, probably the best place to start either route is from somewhere along the south side.
 If you have to bushwhack in from the west or north, it may just be easier to pick up the route at the ravine between the butte and the rock spires immediately to the west.
 The western route will likely take a little longer considering the terrain, but it is the best side of the ridge to scramble to the summit.

 When To ClimbCrow Butte is adjacent to prime hunting land, and so each spring and then again in fall the hunters turn out in large numbers.
 This is another good reason to work out timing with permission from the local land owners.
 Of course weather will also be a major consideration, so you will want to be up-to-date on the local forecast by clicking here:

-On another hike to Crow Butte, our group found along a game trail in the forest just east of Crow Butte, when we came upon a boulder with a "face".
+On another Crow Butte hike, our group was hiking on a game trail in the forest just east of Crow Butte, when we came upon a boulder with a "face".
 We could not tell if this was a natural occurrence, or had been chiseled by humans long ago.
 Whatever caused it, the weathering indicated that it happened a very long time ago.